Mission Pack 1

 Creation

-Inquiry Questions
+Inquiry Questions:

-How do we affect creation?
+How can we connect with creation?
 (P)

 In what way does wealth and/or poverty affect the environment?
 (S)